SENG3150-Assignment-Group/3160-Front/dev/README.md

 -   To contribute to this project, all work must be completed on your own branch and then merged into the main branch.
 And with the exception of 'kitchen-sinks' every branch should be associated with an VALIDATED issue (see validating issues).

-    -   Your branch should be named: your-last-name/feature-name in lower-kebab-case i.e. dash seperation lowercase.
+    -   Your branch should be named: your-last-name/feature-name in lower-kebab-case i.e. dash separation lowercase.

         -   tuppurainen/flight-search-page-styling
         -   davis/destination-page-layout